eldipa/book-of-gehn/posts/python/pyte/2022-07-17-Lessons-Learnt-Optimizing-Pyte.md

 benchmark makes sense.

-In `pyte` a benchmark test consists in a input file that it is passed through `pyte.Stream` which turns it into actions on the `pyte.Screen`.
+In `pyte` a benchmark test consists in a input file that it is passed through `pyte.Stream` that turns it into actions on the `pyte.Screen`.

 It is important then that this processing makes sense before using it for benchmarking.